A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Discussion

 \section{Discussion}

 The incorporation of mechanistic information in data-driven models has been of interest to scientists for decades.
 There are numerous paradigms for such data-driven approaches, ranging from variational data assimilation, online filtering, physical-statistical models and probabilistic numerical methods.
-Recently, there has been a resurgence of interest in these approaches because of the success of using deep neural networks with physical constraints.
-Here, we review these different approaches and show some connections, followed by presenting a general BHM framework that can accommodate each of these paradigms.
-We illustrate this with a simulation of a process that is informed by the classic Burgers' equation nonlinear PDE, and demonstrate we can recover important components of the model (fixed effect mean parameters, the Burgers' diffusion parameter, and a discrepancy process) given uncertain and missing data.
+Recently, there has been a resurgence of interest in these approaches because of the success of using deep neural networks with physical constraints \citep{Raissi2020, yang2021b, zou2024correcting}.
+Here, we review these PINN approaches and show some connections to the statistical approaches, followed by a generalization of B-PINNs to show that a general BHM framework can accommodate the B-PINN dynamical process but with the added flexibility to incorporate non-normal data models, covariate effects, and discrepancy processes.
+We illustrate such a BHM-PINN with the simulation of Poisson spatio-temporal data that are informed by the classic Burgers' nonlinear PDE, a covariate-based mean process, and a GP discrepancy term, and demonstrate we can recover important components of the model given uncertain and missing data.

+The main contribution of this work is to place the PINN and B-PINN in the context of more traditional statistical approaches to incorporate mechanistic information in spatio-temporal models.
+Importantly, as a generalization, we show that a B-PINN naturally fits into a BHM framework (i.e., a BHM-PINN), which can accommodate non-normal data, covariates, and random discrepancy terms.